MichalMarsalek/redirection-2048/README.md

-# redirection-2048
+# 2048 game for the Redirection arcade
- 2048 game for the Redirection arcade
+Self explanatory.
+One of the ugliest codes I've written lately.